-If you cannot meet a licensing requirement due to a declared disaster, you can request relief from a regulatory requirement.
+If you cannot meet a regulatory requirement due to a declared disaster, you can request disaster relief.
+Disaster relief is a temporary waiver of a specific DCC regulatory requirement.

 Which disasters qualify

-Only certain events qualify as “disasters” for regulatory relief:
+Only certain events qualify as “disasters” for which DCC may offer regulatory relief:

 - State of emergency proclaimed by the Governor